 One Lenght & Fringe

 The bob cut, also known as a bob is still very popular in France and continues to be seen all over the streets of Paris.
-This cut is a short to medium length haircut, in which the hair is typically cut straight around the head at about jaw-level.
+This cut is a short to a medium-length haircut, in which the hair is typically cut straight around the head at about jaw level.
 It can be with a fringe (or “bangs”) at the front or without.
 I do love the side part bob haircut of Tiffany, it’s one of my favorite hairstyles that I had for many years.

 Lob & Wispy Bangs

 A lob is a long bob and the length is between long hair and a bob cut.
 The lob is cut just above the shoulders, at shoulder level, or just below.
 And this haircut is been really popular in Paris for a while now!
 It’s one of those haircuts that suit most women and is easy to style and maintain.
 Jeanne Damas rocks a messy lob with wispy bangs.
 It looks quite effortless and cool.
 This French hairstyle is all about natural-looking volume.
 So just skip the curling iron and use a texturizing spray instead like the Christophe Robin Instant Volumising Mist.

 A French bob is a form of a cropped bob that’s cut at chin-length and paired with bangs sitting at the brow line.
 This French haircut has been modernized by a blunt cut, heavy texture, and beachy wavy hair.
 And there are plenty of variations of the cut that you can choose to suit your face shape.
 Also, this French hairstyle works with so many types of hair, and it’s super easy to style and upkeep.
 You can have also a short bang to give this cut a youthful look.
 As a French woman, I use to have this hairstyle as a child and I still love it very much.